 In 2004, Degeorges examined the follow-up of 176 surgeries at the two-year mark via a phone survey.
 Overall results indicated excellent results in 49.4% of patients, good in 34.6%, and fair and poor in 8% of patients each.

 Sounds promising that 84% of patients had good or excellent results at a two-year mark, right?
 In the classification used for this study, ‘good’ is defined as the patient having intermittent pain that is well tolerated, and a possible return to professional and leisure activities.
 A ‘good’ report of surgery can include the ‘possible return’ to your daily life.
 And 16% of the patients had even less possible return to a pain free activity in their life, in the classification of fair and poor.

-So while good sounds good, sometimes it may actually consist of a life still with pain and interference.
+So while good sounds good, sometimes it may actually consist of a life still with pain.

 Another study we located was a review by Athanassiadi in 2001.
 They examined patients with TOS over a 10-year period at their facility.
 Of the 23 patients who had surgery, only two had complications, and 19 of 23 reported full relief and the remaining four reported only partial relief of their symptoms.
 These results sound pretty promising until you look more closely at the length of the follow up period.

 These patient responses were recorded within three months to a year post operatively.
 That may not seem significant, but it is.
 The danger of this short follow-up period is that symptoms can and do come back within years after the surgery.
 Without longer term follow up, it’s actually impossible to say surgery was successful.